adnguyen/adnguyen.github.io/CV/resume_online.md

 Research Experience
 ----------

+2012-2017
+: **Dissertation research**; University of Vermont

+    Worked independently and in  collaboration to complete Dimensions grant objectives.

+    Took projects from ideas to experimentation, data analysis, visualization, and manuscript preparation.

 2014
 :   **Research Associate**; University of Vermont

-    Determined infection frequency of Trypanosome parasites in Kissing bugs that cause Chagas disease
+    Determined infection frequency of Trypanosome parasites in Kissing bugs that cause Chagas disease.

 2010-2011
 :   **Technician**; Reaction Biology Corp